 Who can supervise learner drivers?

 Anyone who has held a full UK driving licence for at least three years can supervise you while you are learning to drive.
-They must be over 25, but do not need to be the owner of the car you are practicing in.
+They must be over 25 but do not need to be the owner of the car you are practising in.

-How long do I need learner driver insurance cover for?
+How long do I need learner driver insurance cover?

 Passing a driving test involves a lot of work.
 There are no guarantees on how long it will take before you are ready to pass your test.
 You can buy learner driver insurance for a number of months, as a temporary policy.
 This can be useful if you are not planning on driving immediately after passing your test.